-Jody Gookin
+Jody Gookin PhD

 Bio

-Dr. Gookin is nationally recognized for her expertise in gastroenterology with a special emphasis on infectious causes of feline diarrheal disease.
-Dr. Gookin and her colleagues are credited with identification of Tritrichomonas foetus as a previously unrecognized cause of diarrhea in domestic cats and have dedicated over 15 years of research effort into establishing the pathogenicity, means for diagnosis, worldwide significance, and an effective treatment for this infection.
+Dr. Gookin is internationally recognized for her expertise in clinical, basic, and translational gastroenterology.
+Dr. Gookin and her colleagues are credited with identification of Tritrichomonas foetus as a previously unrecognized global cause of diarrhea in domestic cats and have dedicated over 20 years of research effort into establishing the pathogenicity, means for diagnosis, worldwide significance, and an effective treatment for this infection.

 AFFILIATIONS